 Before we go over kombucha pH levels, lets briefly go over pH. pH is a measurement of hydrogen ions within a substance, which translates to its level of acidity.
 The scale ranges from 0, being the most acidic, to 14, the most alkaline.
 Water is considered neutral at a pH of 7, noting that tap water pH levels can vary as it is not pure water.
-Here is an awesome list that goes over hundreds of popular drinks, brand names, and their pH levels.

-Kombucha pH Level
+pH Level of Kombucha

 So how do we test kombucha pH levels?